What Is The Goal Of Meditation? + 10 Benefits Of Meditating & How To Do Meditate Step-By-Step

 Om shanti shanti and happy meditating.

-FAQ about the goal of meditation
+FAQ about meditation

 What is the basic rule of meditation?